spatie/laravel-cookie-consent/README.md

 ];
 ```

+The cookie domain is set by the 'domain' key in config/session.php, make sure you add a value in your .env for SESSION_DOMAIN.
+If you are using a domain with a port in the url such as 'localhost:3000', this package will not work until you do so.

 ## Usage

 To display the dialog all you have to do is include this view in your template: